aws/aws-lambda-dotnet/PowerShell/README.md

 First, we need to set up the correct version of PowerShell.
 AWS Lambda support for PowerShell is based on the cross-platform PowerShell Core 6.0 release.
 This means you can develop your Lambda functions for PowerShell on Windows, Linux, or Mac.
-If you don�t have this version of PowerShell installed, you can find instructions [here](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-powershell-core-on-windows?view=powershell-6).
+If you don't have this version of PowerShell installed, you can find instructions [here](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-powershell-core-on-windows?view=powershell-6).

 If you are using Visual Studio Code on Windows as your IDE, you need to ensure it's